 On his fight to find a suitable job:

 I was a landscape contractor most of my life, and that evolved into real estate investing, which I still do, though I retired in my 50's.
 I had to find something that I could do where I had some control over my environment and was not trapped in situations with people that I could not escape.
-The miso has held me back and limited my classroom education, but I am just a naturally curious person and read a lot.
-I have felt a need to educate myself about this in order to better understand myself and misophonia, in hopes of finding an effective treatment.
+This rare disease has held me back and limited my classroom education, but I am just a naturally curious person and read a lot.
+I have felt a need to educate myself about this rare disease in order to better understand myself and misophonia, in hopes of finding an effective misophonia treatment.